GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.3/en.md

 | `polylangLanguage` | Language code of the post or page, or `null` if no language was assigned (eg: Polylang was installed later on). |
 | `polylangTranslationLanguageIDs` | Nodes for all the translation languages for the entity, as a JSON object with the language code as key and entity ID as value, or `null` if no language was assigned (eg: Polylang was installed later on). |

-Field `polylangTranslationLanguageIDs` provides the post/page IDs for all the translations.
-It accepts field `includeSelf`, to indicate if to include the queried entity's ID in the results (it's `false` by default).
+Field `polylangTranslationLanguageIDs` provides the entity IDs for all the translations (i.e. post/page/category/tag/media).
+It accepts input `includeSelf`, to indicate if to include the queried entity's ID in the results (it's `false` by default), and inputs `includeLanguages` and `excludeLanguages`, to filter the included languages in the results.

 Running this query: